The Nightingale (opera)

-The Nightingale (Соловей) is a short opera in three acts by Igor Stravinsky to a Russian-language libretto by him and Stepan Mitusov, based on a tale by Hans Christian Andersen: a nasty Chinese Emperor is reduced to tears and made kind by a small grey bird.
+The Nightingale (Соловей) is a short opera in three acts by Igor Stravinsky to a Russian-language libretto by him and Stepan Mitusov, based on a tale by Hans Christian Andersen: a Chinese Emperor is reduced to tears and made kind by a small grey bird.
 It was completed on 28 March 1914 and premiered a few weeks later, on 26 May, by the Ballets Russes conducted by Pierre Monteux at the Palais Garnier in Paris.
 Publication, by the then Paris-based Éditions Russes de Musique, followed only in 1923 and caused the opera to become known by its French title of Le Rossignol and French descriptor of conte lyrique, or lyric tale, despite its being wholly Russian.

 Composition

 Stravinsky began work on the opera in 1908 but put it aside after receiving the next year the commission from Sergei Diaghilev for the ballet The Firebird.
 He returned to it in 1913 after he had completed three ballets for Diaghilev, Petrushka and The Rite of Spring being the others.
 Act 1, set at the seashore, was mostly complete by 1909; acts 2 and 3, set at court, were finished in early 1914.
 Stravinsky was no doubt aware of the advances in his style and technique during the intervening years.

 In 1917, Stravinsky created a separate concert work, a symphonic poem, from music from the opera.
 It was published in 1921 as Chant du Rossignol (Song of the Nightingale).